 Flush DNS and Renew IP Address

 Another solution to the earlier problem is to flush the DNS and to renew the IP Address of your PC.
-This can be done by running a few commands in the command prompt.
+You can do this by running a few commands in the command prompt.

 Flushing DNS: Type ipconfig /flushdns in the command prompt and press Enter.